Benidorm (British TV series): American adaptation

-Television network FOX has commissioned an American adaptation of the sitcom, named The Big Package.
-The adaptation will be set in a Mexican holiday resort, with the plot revolving around a Bostonian family, similar to the Garvey family, who go on holiday to escape their financial issues.
-The title of the adaptation derives from the three-star resort it is set at, which offers a "big package deal".
-Writers Chris Alberghini and Mike Chessler will be adapting Derren Litten's scripts for the show.
-As of October 2016 the show was slated for a 2017 debut, but by June 2024 it had yet to be broadcast.
+In 2016, television network FOX commissioned an American adaptation of the sitcom, to be named The Big Package.
+The adaptation is set in a Mexican holiday resort, with the plot revolving around a Bostonian family, similar to the Garvey family, who go on holiday to escape their financial issues.
+The title of the adaptation is derived from the type of three-star resort which serves as its setting and offers a "big package deal".
+Writers Chris Alberghini and Mike Chessler were to adapt Derren Litten's scripts for the show.
+The show was slated for a 2017 debut, but, as of 2026, it has yet to be broadcast.

 Benidorm Live

 In 2017, dates were announced for a major theatre tour of the sitcom's stage adaptation.
 It is written by its creator Derren Litten.
 The tour began in Newcastle-upon-Tyne, England at the Theatre Royal on 7 September 2018.
 Two hundred and thirty-five shows were scheduled to take place in various locations throughout the United Kingdom and Ireland.